-- II.B.4.a) Core faculty members must be designated by the program director.
-(Core) - II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) In addition to the program director, there must be two core faculty members with current ABPN certification in child and adolescent psychiatry.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

+II.B.4.b) Core faculty members must complete the annual ACGME faculty members, including the program director and at least one other radiologist specializing in abdominal radiology.
+(Core)

+Faculty Survey.
+(Core)

+II.B.4.c) The abdominal radiology faculty must have a minimum of two core

+II.C.
+Program Coordinator

+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) - II.C.2.
+II.C.2.
 The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core)